Editorial Guidelines for News Releases

 Stock Recommendations: PRWeb does not accept releases that promote stock picks, newsletters, alerts, recommendations, advice or reviews.
 Publicly traded companies may still promote their own news.

 BlackHat SEO Tactics: PRWeb does not allow releases to promote or link to Black Hat SEO tactics and services.
-These types of services include, but are not limited to, keyword stuffing, link buying and selling, and paid social media followers.
+These types of services include, but are not limited to, keyword stuffing, link buying and selling, link stuffing, over-hyphenated domains, paid social media followers, and reputation management.

 PRWeb also reserves the right to remove news releases that are determined to have earned unnatural inbound links through participation in paid link schemes.
 On occasion PRWeb will review client releases to ensure they remain compliant with search engine Webmaster Guidelines.